-Treatment is usually begun on 2 consecutive days, once a month, for about 6 months.
-In patients who fail to show a response after several treatments, the treatments may be administered closer together—that is, 2 consecutive days every 2 weeks.
+Treatment is usually started on two consecutive days, once a month, for about 6 months.
+In patients who fail to show a response after several treatments, the treatments may be spaced closer together to 2 consecutive days every 2 weeks.
 If you do have a positive response to therapy, the frequency of treatment may be decreased gradually or, in some cases, stopped entirely.

 An overnight stay is typically not required.
 Most people receive photopheresis as an outpatient procedure.
 They are admitted to the hospital for several hours and receive the treatment in a lounge chair or hospital bed.
-While undergoing the procedure, patients are able to read or watch television.
-Once the treatment is completed, patients are able to go home.
+While undergoing the procedure, they are able to read or watch television.
+Once the treatment concludes, they are able to go home.
 However, each patient is different, and in some cases your underlying condition may require an overnight stay in the hospital.
-Talk with your doctor about your options—he or she will recommend the best plan for you based on your particular health needs.
+Talk with your doctor about your options— he or she will recommend the best plan for you based on your particular health needs.

-Typically, the procedure takes from one and a half to 3 hours, although treatment time varies from patient to patient.
+Typically, the procedure takes between one and a half to 3 hours, although treatment time varies from patient to patient.

 Most patients report little to no discomfort.
 You may feel minor discomfort when the IV needle is inserted.
-If you are concerned about this possibility, you can ask your nurse or doctor about receiving a local anesthetic.
-You may experience sensations during the procedure that are not painful, such as a slight pulsing from the instrument's pump, a slight chill, or a cool feeling where blood reenters the body.
-In very rare cases, some patients have a bitter or sour taste in their mouth for a brief period (30 minutes or less).
+If you are concerned about this possibility, you can ask your nurse or doctor about getting a local anesthetic.
+You may experience sensations during the procedure that are not painful, such as a slight pulsing from the instrument's pump, a slight chill, or a cool feeling where blood re-enters the body.
+In very rare cases, some patients get a bitter or sour taste for a brief period (30 minutes or less).

 A small number of patients feel a little weak or dizzy during or immediately after the procedure.
-This is typically associated with a slight drop in blood pressure that can usually be corrected by your healthcare provider.
-Eating a small, nonfat meal before your treatment may prevent this as well.
-If you experience any dizziness or weakness, tell your photopheresis provider.
+This is typically associated with a drop in blood pressure that can usually be corrected by your healthcare provider.
+Eating a small, non-fat meal before your treatment may prevent this as well.
+If you feel any dizziness or weakness, tell your healthcare provider.

-The medication used in the photopheresis treatment will make you more sensitive to sunlight for about 24 hours after the treatment.
+The medicine used in the THERAKOS™ Photopheresis treatment will make you more sensitive to sunlight for about 24 hours after the treatment.
 For this reason, you must take some simple but very important precautions to protect your eyes and skin.
-(Without taking these precautions, you put yourself at risk for cataracts or serious sunburns.)
-For 24 hours, you should:
+(Without these precautions, you put yourself at risk for cataracts or serious sunburns).
+For 24 hours you should:

 Risks associated with the procedure include a drop in blood pressure, fever, or worsening of skin redness, which usually resolves in 1 day.